 Raquel is a tax specialist who focuses on the planning and implementation of cross border tax efficient structures.
-She advises clients on tax matters of transactions, for example during the acquisition, pre-disposal reorganization or disposal (e.g. due diligence, review and analysis of specific share purchase agreement) including transactions involving private equity players, as well as intra-group reorganizations and optimization.
+She advises clients on tax matters of transactions, for example during the acquisition, pre-disposal reorganization or disposal (e.g. due diligence, review and analysis of specific share purchase agreement) including transactions involving private equity players, as well as intra-group reorganizations.

-Raquel has been promoted to Partner in January, having joined MNKS in October 2011 to launch our Tax practice and build a team.
-Before joining MNKS she spent over 10 years in a Big 4 audit firm in Luxembourg, advising major international groups and PE Houses on diverse tax aspects of acquisitions, disposals and restructuring deals.
+Having joined MNKS in October 2011 to launch our Tax practice and build a team, Raquel spent over 13 years in a Big 4 audit firm in Luxembourg and abroad, advising major international groups and PE Houses on diverse tax aspects of acquisitions, disposals and restructuring deals.
+Raquel is fluent in English, French, German and Spanish (mother tongue), certainly a huge advantage in dealing with international clientele.

 Raquel is specifically involved in transactions, advising domestic and international clients on tax matters related to refinancing, restructuring, cross-borders acquisitions and disposals.
-In this context, she has broad experience in project management where a significant number of parties are involved as well as in deal coordination and driving the transaction.
+In this context, she has broad experience in project management where a significant number of parties are involved.

 Over the years, she has particularly specialized in the taxation of international Private Equity Fund structures and has experience in the alternative investment industry focused on the tax structuring via Luxembourg of mainly but not limited to acquisition of continental European Targets.